 Sonoma County Regional Parks is celebrating its 50th anniversary in 2017!

-We also look forward to sharing the stories of the parks throughout this special year.
-We'd love to hear about your connection to the parks too.
-Follow us on Facebook and Instagram and tag your photos #MySonomaCountyParks to share what the parks mean to you.
+We look forward to sharing the stories of your parks throughout this special year.
+We'd also love to see what the parks mean to you.
+Follow us on Facebook and Instagram and tag your photos #MySonomaCountyParks to share your adventures and memories.

 The Board of Supervisors